-On May 15, 2003, Tennis Channel officially launched.
-The channel is devoted to events and other programming related to the game of tennis, along with other racquet sports such as badminton, pickleball, and racquetball.
+On May 15, 2003, Tennis Channel was officially launched.
+The channel is devoted to events and other programming related to the game of tennis, and other racquet sports.
+The channel is headquartered in Santa Monica, California.

-In 2005, David Meister was replaced by Ken Solomon due to struggling viewership.
+In 2005, David Meister was replaced by Ken Solomon due to struggling viewership, attributed to a lack of coverage of high-profile tournaments.

 In 2005, Tennis Channel acquired the ATP Tour's Franklin Templeton Tennis Classic in Scottsdale, which it had held the television rights to.

-In 2006, Tennis Channel moved the ATP Tour's Franklin Templeton Tennis Classic to Las Vegas as the Tennis Channel Open.
+In 2006, Tennis Channel moved the Franklin Templeton Tennis Classic to Las Vegas and renamed it as the Tennis Channel Open.
 Tennis Channel announced plans to hold women's and junior events alongside it.

 In 2008, Tennis Channel sold the Tennis Channel Open event back to the ATP, citing growth of its core businesses tied to its rapid acquisitions of Grand Slam tournament rights.